-MMI first travelled to Colombia in 2004, under the leadership of Willie and Janice Hunter, at the invitation of Antonio and Ruth Cortes and the Iglesia Cruzada.
+Medical Ministry International first travelled to Colombia in 2004, under the leadership of Willie and Janice Hunter and at the invitation of Antonio and Ruth Cortes and the Iglesia Cruzada.
 Project teams in Colombia aim to provide basic primary care and dental care in the Amazon Region, as well as specialized vision services.
 Vision care projects are focused in urban areas, and include opportunities for local medical personnel to receive training.
 These large projects typically see a high volume of patients looking for all types of services: glasses, cataract surgery....
-Through MMI and our project partners, the 'blind' can now see.
+Through Medical Ministry International and our project partners, the 'blind' can now see.

 Juan Alan Muñoz was born in 1972 to a Colombian father and an Irish mother, who were called to be missionaries in the Amazon jungle of Colombia.
 Juan Alan studied Economics at university in Northern Ireland and Finance in Bogotá.
 He has been working in the area of business administration in the health sector of Colombia since 1996.
-He began serving with MMI, as National Director of MMI Colombia, in 2004 and as CEO of Clinica Leticia in 2013.
-Father of three children, Juan David, Andres Felipe, and Isabella, who also help on MMI Projects.
+He began serving with Medical Ministry International, as National Director of MMI Colombia, in 2004 and as CEO of Clinica Leticia in 2013.
+He is a father of three children, Juan David, Andres Felipe, and Isabella, who also help on MMI Projects.
 Juan Alan spends his time between Bogotá and Leticia, always with a cup of coffee in hand.
-Juan Alan and his wife, Leonor work closely with MMI in planning the projects in the Amazon Region and other areas of Colombia.
+Juan Alan and his wife, Leonor work closely with Medical Ministry International in planning the projects in the Amazon Region and other areas of Colombia.

 Juan Alan Muñoz is developing MMI Colombia with strong community leaders.
 Eye care projects led by Richard and Barbara Skinner and Juan Alan Muñoz have served over 65,000 patients since 2005 in Buenaventura, Barranquilla, Cartagena, Leticia, Ciénaga and Riohacha.

-* Project Description: Surgeries will take place at a local hospital in Riohacha and the optical clinic will be set up at a local school.
-The goal is to see over 4,000 people during the two-week project.
-This project is a comprehensive vision care team.
-Ophthalmologists, Optometrists, Opticians, Nurses, Technicians and Support Team Members are needed.
+* Project Description: On these projects, surgeries take place at a local hospital in Riohacha, and the optical clinics are set up at a local school.
+The Integrated Health component of the projects is for patients to learn about eye care, hygiene, preventing the spread of germs, dental health, and information about the clinic stations.
+These projects are a comprehensive vision care team of Ophthalmologists, Optometrists, Opticians, Nurses, Technicians, and Support Team Members.

 5 m (16 ft)